 Paleocene ~ 65-56 Million Years Ago

 The comet or meteor hit and the dinosaurs, except the birds, were wiped out roughly 65 million years ago.
-This left the relatively tiny mammals to seize the larger land niches.
+This left the relatively tiny mammals to seize the niches the dinosaurs had dominated.
 The mammals rapidly evolved larger sizes.

 It is my impression that many of the larger mammals were evolution's rather crude early drafts.

 Eocene ~ 56-34 Million Years Ago

 Something made the earth much hotter for 100 thousand years at the transition between the Paleocene and Eocene.
 This is called the Paleocene-Eocene Thermal Maximum.
 Many species went extinct as a result.
 It is the official explanation that the heat got them.

 Even after the hot spell the Eocene was very warm.
 From the Eocene through the Pleistocene, the world generally became colder.

 In the tropical world of the Eocene the mammals were somewhat smaller than before or after the Eocene.
 The mammals were on average only 60 percent of the size of the late Paleocene mammals.

 The earliest fossils of most of the modern mammalian orders are found in the Eocene.